Padiham: Economy

 In the 19th century, Padiham's industry was based on coal-mining and weaving.
 Helm Mill on Factory Lane was the first mill built in 1807.
 By 1906 there were twenty cotton mills though the best preserved, now converted into flats, is Victoria Mill in Ightenhill Street, built in 1852–1853 and extended in 1873.
 Many cotton workers belonged to the Padiham Weavers' Association, whose membership peaked in 1907 at over 6,000.

 Industrial development was helped by proximity to the Leeds and Liverpool Canal, about 2 mi to the south.
 By 1848, Padiham had many coal pits around the town, including two large collieries and a number of smaller workings.
 Availability of coal and water nearby helped to boost the cotton industry.
 Industry benefited further from the arrival of the railway at Hapton in 1840 and Padiham itself in 1877.
 The last pit closed about 1870, although mining continued in areas outside the town into the 1950s, and open cast mining took place in the 1960s east of the town close to Gawthorpe Hall, north of the River Calder off Grove Lane.

 Since the 1960s, the remaining cotton mills have continued a decline that began in the 1930s.
 So too has Padiham's role as a manufacturing base since the 1990s.
 The town's last major employer in the sector, Baxi, closed its factory in March 2007, with a loss of 500 jobs.
 A modern business park, Shuttleworth Mead, opened in 2001 on the western edge of the town where Padiham Power Station had stood until 1993.
 The business park has been supported by £2.2 million from the European Regional Development Fund and £2 million from the North West Development Agency.
-Tenants include Supanet, an internet service provider (ISP) and Graham & Brown, a wall coverings company.
+Tenants include Supanet, an Internet service provider and Graham & Brown, a wall coverings company.

 In 2007 Fort Vale Engineering developed a new purpose-built factory, where the old Mullard/Philips site at Calder Vale Park, Simonstone had closed in 2004.
 Fort Vale Engineering employs some 280 local people and has brought business to other local employers.